docxology/cohereants/FAQ.md

-# ❓ Frequently Asked Questions
+# ❓ Frequently Asked Questions - cohereants

-## 🚀 **Getting Started**
+## 🧬 **Getting Started with Insect Olfaction Research**

-### **Q: What is this template for?**
+### **Q: What is the cohereants project about?**
-**A:** This is a comprehensive template for research projects that provides a standardized structure with test-driven development, automated PDF generation, and professional documentation workflows.
-It's perfect for academic papers, scientific documentation, technical reports, and any project requiring professional output.
+**A:** cohereants is a research project investigating the vibrational theory of olfaction in insects.
+We explore how insects may detect infrared radiation from semiochemicals rather than relying solely on molecular binding mechanisms, with computational models of insect sensory systems and spectral analysis.

-### **Q: How do I use this template?**
+### **Q: How do I use this research framework?**
-**A:** Click the "Use this template" button on GitHub to create a new repository with this structure, then clone it and customize it for your project.
-The template includes everything you need to get started immediately.
+**A:** Clone the repository and customize it for your entomological research.
+The framework includes specialized modules for insect sensory system modeling, infrared spectroscopy analysis, atmospheric transmission calculations, and professional scientific manuscript generation.

-### **Q: What programming languages does this support?**
+### **Q: What computational methods does this support?**
-**A:** The template is primarily designed for Python projects, but the documentation and PDF generation features work with any content.
-The core architecture focuses on Python with comprehensive testing and build automation.
+**A:** The framework is designed for Python-based computational entomology research, with specialized modules for spectral analysis, morphological modeling, and behavioral data analysis.
+All research code maintains 100% test coverage for scientific reproducibility.

-## 🏗️ **Project Structure**
+## 🏗️ **Entomological Research Structure**

 ### **Q: Why is the project structured this way?**
-**A:** The structure follows the "thin orchestrator pattern" which separates business logic (`src/`) from orchestration (`scripts/`).
-This ensures maintainable, testable code while keeping scripts lightweight and focused on their specific tasks.
+**A:** The structure follows the "thin orchestrator pattern" specialized for entomological research, separating insect sensory models (`src/`) from research orchestration (`scripts/`).
+This ensures scientifically accurate, testable models while keeping analysis scripts focused on specific entomological investigations.

 ### **Q: What's the difference between `src/` and `scripts/`?**
 **A:**
-- **`src/`** contains all business logic, algorithms, and mathematical implementations with 100% test coverage
+- **`src/`** contains all insect sensory algorithms, spectral analysis models, and morphological calculations with 100% test coverage
-- **`scripts/`** are lightweight wrappers that import and use `src/` methods to generate figures, data, and outputs
+- **`scripts/`** are lightweight analysis wrappers that import and use entomological models, never implement sensory algorithms

 ### **Q: Do I need to keep the 100% test coverage requirement?**
-**A:** While not strictly required, maintaining 100% test coverage ensures code quality and reliability.
-The build pipeline enforces this to maintain professional standards.
+**A:** Absolutely!
+For scientific research, maintaining 100% test coverage ensures the validity and reproducibility of your entomological models.
+The build pipeline enforces this to maintain scientific standards and prevent errors in sensory system calculations.

-## 📚 **Documentation & PDF Generation**
+## 📚 **Scientific Manuscript & Analysis Generation**

-### **Q: How does the PDF generation work?**
+### **Q: How does the scientific manuscript generation work?**
-**A:** The template uses Pandoc to convert markdown files to LaTeX, then XeLaTeX to generate PDFs.
-The `render_pdf.sh` script orchestrates the entire process, including figure generation and cross-referencing.
+**A:** The framework uses Pandoc to convert entomological research markdown to LaTeX, then XeLaTeX to generate scientific manuscripts.
+The `render_pdf.sh` script orchestrates spectral analysis, morphological modeling, and cross-referencing for insect sensory research.

-### **Q: Can I customize the PDF output format?**
+### **Q: Can I customize the manuscript output format?**
 **A:** Yes!
-The LaTeX templates and Pandoc configurations can be customized.
-You can modify styles, add custom formatting, or even generate other formats like HTML or Word documents.
+The LaTeX templates and Pandoc configurations can be customized for entomological publications.
+You can modify scientific formatting, add entomology-specific notation, or generate formats suitable for journals like Journal of Insect Physiology or Entomologia Experimentalis et Applicata.

-### **Q: How do I add cross-references between documents?**
+### **Q: How do I add cross-references between research sections?**
-**A:** The template includes a cross-referencing system that automatically generates links between markdown files.
-See `MARKDOWN_TEMPLATE_GUIDE.md` for detailed instructions.
+**A:** The framework includes a scientific cross-referencing system for insect sensory research.
+You can reference spectral analyses, morphological data, and behavioral experiments between manuscript sections using LaTeX labels and the `\ref{}` command.

-### **Q: What if I don't need PDF generation?**
+### **Q: What if I don't need manuscript generation?**
-**A:** You can remove the PDF-related utilities and focus on the core project structure.
-The template is modular, so you can use only the parts you need.
+**A:** You can use just the computational entomology modules in `src/` for spectral analysis and morphological modeling without the manuscript generation features.
+The framework is modular and supports pure computational research workflows.

-## 🧪 **Testing & Development**
+## 🧪 **Entomological Research Testing & Development**

-### **Q: Why is test coverage so important?**
+### **Q: Why is test coverage so important for insect olfaction research?**
-**A:** Test coverage ensures that your core business logic works correctly and remains reliable as you make changes.
-It's especially important for research projects where accuracy is critical.
+**A:** Test coverage ensures that your insect sensory models and spectral analysis algorithms work correctly and remain scientifically valid as you develop new research findings.
+In entomological research, accuracy is critical for drawing valid conclusions about insect perception and behavior.

-### **Q: How do I add new tests?**
+### **Q: How do I add new tests for entomological models?**
-**A:** Create test files in the `tests/` directory that follow the naming convention `test_*.py`.
-Use pytest fixtures and ensure your tests cover all code paths in your `src/` modules.
+**A:** Create test files in the `tests/` directory following the naming convention `test_*.py`.
+Use real entomological datasets and ensure your tests cover all code paths in your insect sensory modules.
+Include tests for edge cases like different sensilla dimensions or atmospheric conditions.

-### **Q: Can I use different testing frameworks?**
+### **Q: Can I use different testing frameworks for research validation?**
-**A:** While pytest is the default, you can adapt the template to use other testing frameworks.
-Just update the build scripts and CI configuration accordingly.
+**A:** While pytest is the default for maintaining research reproducibility, you can adapt the framework to use other testing tools.
+However, maintaining the 100% coverage requirement is essential for scientific validity, so any changes must preserve this standard.

 ## 🔧 **Customization & Extension**